oguzthmc/test-lifecycle-methods/README.md

 `You can modify the component state within the componentDidMount(), but use it with caution.`

 **Caution:** It is recommended that you use this pattern with caution since it could lead to performance issues.
 The best practice is to ensure that your states are assigned in the _constructor()_.
-The reason React allows the _setState()_ within this lifecycle method is for special cases like tooltips, modals, and similar concepts when you would need to measure a DOM node before rendering something that depends on its position.
+The reason React allows the _setState()_ within this lifecycle method is for special cases like tooltips, modals, and similar concepts when you would need to measure a DOM node before rendering something that depends on its position.<br />

 ### componentDidUpdate()